What did the Declaration of Independence do?

 What Were the Intolerable Acts?

 The Intolerable Acts were punitive acts that the British government used to punish the colonists for the Boston Tea Party and other rebellious activities.
-Many colonists saw these acts as unconstitutional and pushing the envelope beyond what they could tolerate.
+Many colonists saw these acts as unconstitutional and pushed the envelope beyond what they could tolerate.

 The people petitioned the King to remove them from the statute books but were unsuccessful.
 Actions such as boycotting British goods failed to change the King’s mind.
 With neither side willing to compromise, war broke out in 1775.